-Office of Admissions

-Montreat College (MC 865)
+Office of Admissions Montreat College (MC 865) Box 1267 Montreat, NC 28757 800-622-6968 email: admissions@montreat.edu website: www.montreat.edu

-Box 1267

-Montreat, NC 28757

-800-622-6968

-email: admissions@montreat.edu

-website: www.montreat.edu

 Montreat College is committed to providing a liberal arts education rooted in Christian faith and committed to the integration of faith and learning.
-Montreat enrolls students from a variety of ethnic, social, and economic backgrounds who provide a positive addition to the life of the College and who have the potential to have an impact on the world as agents of renewal and reconciliation.
+Montreat enrolls students from a variety of ethnic, social, and economic backgrounds who provide a positive addition to the life of the college and who have the potential to have an impact on the world as agents of renewal and reconciliation.
 Admissions decisions are based on the following:

-- Academic achievement in high school and potential as indicated on the SAT or ACT tests. - Personal characteristics, motivation, and integrity. - Leadership ability as demonstrated by participation in school, community, or religious organizations.
+- Academic achievement and potential as indicated on the transcripts and standardized test scores of the applicant. - Personal characteristics, motivation, and integrity. - Leadership ability as demonstrated by participation in school, community, or religious organizations.